sava-akbari/C-at-SBU/README.md

 ### Repository Structure
 - `Homework-XX/` → Assigned homework problems from the professor
   (Includes problem statement, my solution, and sample outputs)
-- `Class-Example-XX/` → Code examples written by the TA or professor during class
+- `Class-Session-XX/` → Code examples written by the TA or professor during class
-  (Coming soon as we cover more topics)

 ### Why This Repo Exists
 - To keep all my work organized and version-controlled